Akashbellary/Candy-Crush-clone/README.md

 This project is done by Akash BR.
 Want to know more about Me.
 LinkedIn: https://www.linkedin.com/in/akash-br-b86a94219/

+And please try the game, by clicking this link: https://akashbellary.github.io/Candy-Crush-clone/

 # About the project

 This Candy Crush game is clone version of one of the most downloaded and most played game, "Candy Crush".